kejadlen/git-together/README.md

 repository.
 If you are working across multiple repos with a pair on a regular basis, this can be difficult to set across all of them.
-The `--global` flag can be passed along to set a global pair. `git-together` will still default to a local repositoriy, so if you'd like to reset from local to global, you can use the `--clear` flag.
+The `--global` flag can be passed along to set a global pair. `git-together` will still default to a local repository, so if you'd like to reset from local to global, you can use the `--clear` flag.

 ```bash